 '''

-SI4093(config)# virt evb vsidb < number>
+SI4093(config)# virt evb vsidb <number>

 SI4093(conf-vsidb)# update-interval <time in seconds>

 '''

-To disable periodic updates, configure the interval value as 0.
+To disable periodic updates, use the command no update-interval.

 If the SI4093 finds that the VSIDB has changed, it updates the local VSIDB cache.
 When the cache is successfully updated, it sends a syslog message.